-November 2011 - December 2014 This project investigated transformer oil regeneration as an alternative transformer management option.
-The technique offered the greatest opportunity to improve the transformer's health index and thereby extended the operational life of the transformer
+November 2011 - December 2014 Funded under the Innovation Funding Incentive (IFI), this project investigated transformer oil regeneration as an alternative transformer management option.
+The technique offered the greatest opportunity to improve the transformer's health index and thereby extended the operational life of the transformer.